ragu-manjegowda/vivitsa/sandBox/07_Paging/README.md

 Understand and implement paging.
 Map kernel to higher memory make room for programs that run at lesser privilege level.

+Note: Top most commit doesn't run as it has experimental code to relocate kernel to 3GB virtual address.

 ## Usage:

 ### To build project